What is Whitelisting? Safeguarding Your Digital World

 If you use the internet without a VPN, you might as well post your browsing history to social media for everyone to see.
 Anyone who wants to monitor your activity — the government, your internet service provider (ISP), certain social media sites — can easily do so with the right motivation.
+Luckily, protecting your privacy is as simple as installing VeePN’s Chrome extension.
+The extension encrypts your traffic and prevents tracking while offering access to over 2500 secure VPN servers in over 70 countries.
+Get VeePN’s Chrome extension now and protect your privacy the easy way.

 What is a whitelist (allowlist)?

 Whitelists contain items, such as applications or websites, that you or a network administrator has pre-approved within an application or private network.
 With a whitelist in place, you’ll experience restrictions when trying to access unsanctioned services.
 The strictness of the practice makes whitelisting an effective security measure in sensitive environments.
+An application whitelist ensures that only authorized applications can run on a device, effectively blocking malicious software and unauthorized programs.

 However, the method does have some disadvantages.
 If a network administrator restricts the majority of apps, sites, and services and only allows specified items, they risk hamstringing users and preventing them from completing critical tasks.
 If you do want to utilize whitelisting, you should formulate a practical method for managing exceptions and maintaining productivity within your organization.